sebyakuya/midipart/README.md

 I'm no expert in music theory but this works more or less until more parameters are added and existing ones are refined to be more accurate.

+## A note on Synthesia

+Synthesia's settings folder (usually found in C:\Users\<user>\AppData\Roaming\Synthesia)) has a file called songInfo.xml.
+This file contains information about songs, including the difficulty.
+The Excel sheet produced by this application automatically generates the XML nodes to be copypasted into that file, so you can have this information directly into Synthesia.

+Just copy the "synthesia" column into this file.

 ## How to use it

 You will find a Windows executable inside the dist folder.